zendbit/FlyBee/README.md

 plugins folder contain some tools for managing the application like session, simple ecryption, http status code constant and system cleaner.

-of course you can create custom plugin, and we can import it accross the application using import tag:
+of course you can create custom plugin, and we can import it using import tag:

 ```
 from plugins.session import Session